 France continues to remain an attractive country in Europe for expats, tourists and students alike.
 In 2022, more than 320,000 first residence permits were issued, a historic record and an increase of more than 17% compared to 2021.

-In addition to its rich historical past, France (also known as the country of human rights) boasts many assets, such as numerous cultural and sporting events, a variety of landscapes and possible activities, gastronomy and wines that will delight gourmets, and finally, access to a low-cost health care system.
-For those looking to relocate with their family, France is famed for having one of the best education systems in Europe.
-For those looking to further their career or enjoy their retirement, there is something for everyone.
+In addition to its rich culture and history, France (also known as the country of human rights) boasts a wide variety of attractions, such as numerous cultural and sporting events, a variety of landscapes and possible activities, and gastronomy and wines that will delight gourmets.
+France is a habitable and relatively affordable place to live thanks to its low-cost public transport system, free education, and access to a low-cost health care system.

 What we do

-At MWC Group, our team of regulated advisers can assist in providing you advice specific to your circumstances.
-Whether you are moving to France or settled there, our inhouse advisers speak English and French and can assist you on how best to structure your assets to meet your long-term objectives and financial goals.
-MWC group is an independent company that offers their clients an audit of their assets and provides a financial planning report given their financial objectives such as preparing retirement, financing the children’ studies, starting a business, or optimising estate.
-MWC Group advisers will analyse your personal situation, consider financial objectives, identify investor profile and personal challenges, and then prepare a bespoke solution.
+At MWC Group, our team of regulated advisers can assist in providing you with personalised advice specific to your circumstances.
+Whether you are moving to France or settled, our advisers can assist you with restructuring your assets to meet your long-term objectives and financial goals.

 Total assets in Assurance Vie as of August 2022